 PILAR ORTEGA, MD

-Dr. Pilar Ortega is a board-certified Emergency Physician in practice at Advocate Illinois Masonic Medical Center.
+Dr. Pilar Ortega is a board-certified Emergency Physician and medical educator.
 She received her BA from Johns Hopkins University, her MD from the University of Chicago Pritzker School of Medicine, where she also completed residency training.

 Dr. Ortega is an Assistant Clinical Professor with dual appointments at the University of Illinois Chicago Departments of Emergency Medicine and Medical Education, where she directs and teaches the Medical Spanish program for the College of Medicine’s Hispanic Center of Excellence.
 Dr. Ortega is the author of Spanish and the Medical Interview (2nd Ed., 2015) a textbook for providers to learn to communicate with Spanish-speaking patients.
 She has had over 15 years’ experience directing medical educational efforts related to patient-physician communication and is currently leading a national initiative for standardization of medical Spanish education and assessment at U.S. medical schools.

 Dr. Ortega is Co-Founder of the Medical Organization for Latino Advancement (MOLA), serving as its Founding President from 2017-2020, and currently serving on the Executive Board as Immediate Past-President.
 In 2020, she also founded a new non-profit academic organization called the National Association of Medical Spanish and is the principal investigator for multiple national studies.
 Dr. Ortega has long served as a leader for fellow physicians and health professionals as a board member of the non-profit organization Hispanocare and through the National Hispanic Medical Association’s Midwest Region steering committee.